-St. Patrick’s Day is our national holiday, and a day when the whole world can call themselves Irish.
-We encourage people to celebrate the day their own way, but if you’re visiting Ireland and want to do it like a local, here’s a handy cheat sheet.
-Think of it as insider advice rather than official Irish etiquette.
+People the world over celebrate St. Patrick’s Day differently - and that’s a good thing.
+We always encourage people to be original and celebrate their own way, but if you want to celebrate it like a local, we’ve got a bit of handy advice.
+Think of them as local tips rather than rules.

 ● The first thing you might want to get down are a few Irish sayings to help you talk the talk.
 A greeting like howarya (how are you) or a vaguely confident comment about the weather are always good ways to break the ice.